meteor/meteor/Contributing.md

 doesn't have as many
 [core developers (we're hiring!)](https://www.meteor.com/jobs/core-developer) as subprojects, so we're not able to work on every single subproject every month.
-We use our [roadmap](https://roadmap.meteor.com/) to communicate what we're actually working on now, and what things we might be working on soon.
+We use our [roadmap](Roadmap.md) to communicate the high level features we're prioritizing over the near and medium term.

 Every additional feature adds a maintenance cost in addition to its value.
 This cost starts with the work of writing the feature or reviewing a community pull